 Most people, who want to further their studies at a college or other learning institution after obtaining their matric certificate, know that you cannot enrol for a full diploma course without a matric certificate.
 Many colleges offer shorter courses where you only need Grade 10 to enrol for these courses, but they don’t end with a National Diploma.
 These shorter courses are basically stepping stones to the more advanced courses you can enrol for if you have a matric certificate.

 As you can see, passing matric and obtaining a matric certificate is very important.
 By obtaining a matric certificate you will have so much more opportunities available to you.

 Here is a list of questions to ask yourself to determine whether having a matric is important and worth the effort to you.

 - Do I want to complete my school education and pass matric?

 - Do I want to rewrite some of my matric subjects in order to enrol for a college course?

-- Do I want to go to college?
+- Do I want to further my education at a college?

-- Do I want to find a steady job with growth opportunities?
+- Di I want to find a steady job with growth opportunities?

 - Do I want a job that pays enough so that I can retire comfortably?